StudioLE/realflow-object-tracking/README.md

 ### The scenario

-You've got a of objects that move within a RealFlow scene and you would like to track their coordinates frame by frame so you can import and plot the data in Grasshopper.
+You've got a series of objects that move within a RealFlow scene and you would like to track their coordinates frame by frame so you can import and plot the data in Grasshopper.

 ### The solution